November 15, 2022

 Do you have to pay back FAFSA?

 The FAFSA allows you to qualify for financial aid to help pay for college, but you may have to pay back some of the money you receive.

-Getting enough financial aid to pay for college is one thing, but it’s also important to remember that you’ll likely need to repay some of that money later.
+Getting enough financial aid to pay for your college education is one thing, but it’s also important to remember that you’ll likely need to repay some of that money later.

 Thankfully, it’s pretty easy to figure out which types of student aid fall into which of those buckets.

 In this article, we'll explain what the FAFSA is and what forms of financial aid you can get through it, plus the kinds of aid you need to pay back and the ones you don’t.